dasniko/oidc-client-demo/README.md

 For development purposes during @dasniko's Training [OAuth2 & OIDC for Java developers](https://www.n-k.de/trainings/oauth21-und-oidc-fuer-entwickler/) only.

-Detailed resources are available right before the training starts...
+> Detailed resources are available right before the training starts...
 Please be patient and come back at proper time.
+In the meantime, please prepare yourself with the following:

 ## Technical Prerequisites